-See the assessment report on "Senna alexandrina Mill."
+For anthranoid-containing laxatives in general it is referred to the assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016).

-Willems et al. (2003) described a case of melanosis coli, which occurred in a 39-year old liver transplant patient, who took an over-the-counter product containing aloe, rheum and frangula.
+Willems et al. (2003) described a case of melanosis coli, which occurred in a 39-year old liver transplanted patient, who took an over-the-counter product containing aloe, rheum and frangula.
 The typical brownish pigmentation of the colonic mucosa developed in a period of ten months.
 The anthranoid medication was stopped and follow-up colonoscopy one year later showed normal looking mucosa once more.
 However, in contrast to previous examinations, a sessile polypoid lesion was found in the transverse colon.
 Histology showed tubulovillous adenoma with extensive low-grade dysplasia.
 Since there had been preliminary reports suggesting a possible role of anthranoid-containing laxatives in the development of colorectal adenomas and cancer, the authors discouraged their use.

-5.4 Laboratory findings
+5.4.
+Laboratory findings